Alison takes some insurances

-Alison Birks, MS, AHG, CNS is one of Connecticut’s most highly recognized Nutritionists and experts in Herbal Medicine.
+Alison Birks, MS, AHG, CNS, LDN is one of Connecticut’s most highly recognized Nutritionists and experts in Herbal Medicine.
 Her breadth of knowledge has ushered in her success as a Holistic Health Counselor, Nutritionist and Clinical Herbalist for over thirteen years.

 My Nutrition Philosophy